Stacey Papadopoulos

-Stacey Shopa Papadopoulos (Στέισι Σόπα Παπαδοπούλου; born 17 December 1996) is a professional soccer player who plays as a defender for Scottish Women's Premier League (SWPL) club Hibernian.
+Stacey Shopa Papadopoulos (Στέισι Σόπα Παπαδοπούλου; born 17 December 1996) is a professional soccer player who plays as a defender.
 Born in Australia, she represents Greece internationally.

 Early life

 Papadopoulos was born on 17 December 1996 in Australia.
 Of Greek descent through her parents, she has two older brothers and attended Northcote High School in Australia.

 Career

 As a youth player, Papadopolous joined the youth academy of Australian side Heidelberg United and was promoted to the club's senior team.
 Subsequently, she signed for Australian side Calder United, helping the club win the league title and the 2022 Football Victoria Women's State Knockout Cup.

 In 2023, she signed for Australian side Western United, where she made thirty-five league appearances and scored zero goals and helped the club achieve second place in the league.
 Ahead of the 2024–25 season, she signed for Scottish side Hibs.
 On 11 August 2024, she debuted for the club during a 2–1 away win over Partick Thistle in the league.